preludeorg/community/docs/operator/advanced/links.md

 #### Attributes

 - `id`: every link has a unique id used to differentiate it from other executions, which may even share almost every other attribute in common. *(source: Operator)*
-- `origin`: information about the origin of the execution.
 - `account`: we collect the account details of the user originating each request, this is an object with the following attributes:
     - `tag`: the users' unique account tag. *(source: Operator)*
     - `email`: the users' email. *(source: HQ)*
-    - `operation`: every link belongs to an operation, which is the total set of every TTP, and all of the requests it generates, when when you decide to run a chain.
-        - `id`: the id of the operation itself. *(source: Operator)*
+- `operation`: every link belongs to an operation, which is the total set of every TTP, and all of the requests it generates, when when you decide to run a chain. this is the id of the operation itself. *(source: Operator)*
-        - `chain`: if the operation was spawned by a chain, the details of the chain itself.
+- `chain`: if the operation was spawned by a chain, the id of the chain itself. *(source: Operator)*
-          - `id`: the chain id. *(source: Operator)*
 - `ttp`: the TTP and classification of the attack being executed.
     - `id`: the TTP id. *(source: Operator)*
     - `executor`: since each TTP can be executed using a variety of different executors (ie: bash, powershell, python, etc.), we store the executor selected to run the individual instruction to help you distinguish that too. *(source: Operator)*
 - `host`:
     - `agent`: we collect the identity header of the agent that executed the command itself, if you have multiple agents all running on the same host, you can use this value to differentiate between which agent ran what, though you'll have to be careful about naming your agents appropriately to use this value in a way that makes sense. *(source: Operator)*
     - `username`: this is the system level account that the agent used to execute the command: whether impersonated or not, this will help you determine, among other things, the privileges and access levels that the agent had access to when executing each command. *(source: Agent)*